 The following Positive Organizational Scholarship courses are offered in the Management and Organizations area at the Michigan Ross School of Business:

-MO 512 — Bargaining and Influence Skills: Negotiating Strategy in a Global Economy (Shirli Kopelman, Winter & Fall 2013, Fall 2014)
+MO 512 — Bargaining and Influence Skills: Negotiating Strategy in a Global Economy (Shirli Kopelman)

-MO 621 – Leadership Development: Self Awareness, Skills, and Strategies (Dave Mayer, Winter 2013)
+MO 621 – Leadership Development: Self Awareness, Skills, and Strategies (Dave Mayer)

-Summer fellows make tangible contributions and deepen their knowledge of the field of POS and its application.
-Fellows work 20 hours per week for eight weeks in June and July under the guidance of Center faculty or staff.
-Fellows engage in and benefit from weekly development and education sessions facilitated by Center leaders.
-Up to 12 University of Michigan students will be selected into this competitive program.
+The Summer Fellows Program gives students the opportunity to deepen their knowledge of POS and make tangible contributions to the Center.
+Summer Fellows work 20 hours per week for eight weeks in June and July under the guidance of Center faculty or staff.
+Fellows engage in weekly development and education sessions facilitated by CPO faculty and staff.
+Up to 20 University of Michigan students are selected each summer for this competitive program.